 It is recommended that all users of the NIMS system avail of training.
 There are currently two modules available on the HSELand website:

-- NIMS Training for Incident Entry
+- NIMS Training for Incident Entry (required for NIMS access)

 - NIMS Entering Incident Reviews